-5.4.2.12 In addition to the Minimum Evidential Requirements, Bidders' responses shall cover as a minimum:
+- 5.4.2.11 In addition to the Minimum Evidential Requirements, Bidders' responses shall cover as a minimum: - i.

-- i.
 A populated version of Schedule 1.7 of the draft Franchise Agreement.
-This must show the composition of the Bidder's proposed Train Fleet, and must be accompanied by a separate Fleet Plan summarising how the composition of the Train Fleet changes in each Reporting Period or month during the Franchise Term (using the template provided in the Data Site, or in any alternative format that the Department may authorise in response to a BCQ); - ii.
+This must show the composition of the Bidder's proposed Train Fleet, and must be accompanied by a separate Fleet Plan summarising how the composition of the Train Fleet changes in each Reporting Period or month during the Franchise Term (using the template provided in the Data Site, or in any alternative format that the Department may authorise in response to a BCQ 10); - ii.
 Details of any proposed modifications to vehicles in the Bidder's intended Train Fleet (e.g. refurbishment, changes to internal layout, any changes to the balance of provision of first and standard class, fitment of wi-fi and passenger counting equipment in fulfilment of the relevant Franchise Agreement obligations).
 This must include plans for how and when these modifications will be delivered and, where relevant, details of the anticipated seated and standing capacity of the modified vehicles (with supporting evidence to show how this has been calculated in accordance with section 5.4.2(D)).
-In relation to wi-fi Bidders must provide an outline plan for fitment of the necessary on-train equipment and systems, and must explain how the wi-fi equipment will be maintained and operated throughout the Franchise Term, including plans for hardware replacement where required due to failure or obsolescence; - iii.
-Details of the proposed characteristics of any new-build rolling stock which the Bidder intends to procure; - iv.
+In relation to wi-fi, Bidders must provide an outline plan for fitment of the necessary on-train equipment and systems, and must explain how the wi-fi equipment will be maintained and operated throughout the Franchise Term, including plans for hardware replacement where required due to failure or obsolescence; - iii.
+Details of the proposed characteristics of all new-build rolling stock which the Bidder intends to procure; - iv.
 An explanation of how its choice of rolling stock and proposed allocations to service groups match passenger needs; - v.
-Depot, stabling and train maintenance plans covering the Franchise Term to deliver their proposals in DP 2.1 (Train Services), including: - Plans for the delivery of maintenance that are, as a minimum, consistent with meeting the performance benchmarks specified in Schedule 7.1 of the Franchise Agreement; - Fleet cleaning arrangements; - Any depot and stabling enhancements that may be required, how they are to be funded, and how any resulting disruption will be minimised; - Contingency plans in the event that the anticipated maintenance or stabling capacity cannot be secured at the Bidder's preferred sites; and
+Depot, stabling and train maintenance plans covering the Franchise Term to deliver their proposals in DP2.1 (Train Services), including: - Plans for the delivery of maintenance that are, as a minimum, consistent with meeting the performance benchmarks specified in Schedule 7.1 of the Franchise Agreement;